 - To whom you reported your injuries and when

 - The nature and severity of your injuries

 - Any impairments, scarring, or other lasting injuries

-If the commissioner upholds a denial of your claim, however, we can appeal the decision.
-Your case will then be heard again by a panel of new Workers’ Compensation Commissioners, who review your claim and make a final decision.
+If the commissioner denies your claim again, we can appeal the decision.
+Your case will then be heard again by a panel of new workers’ compensation commissioners, who review your claim and make a final decision.